PowerLoom/docs/docs/participate/lite-phase.md

 # Lite Node Phase

-We're excited to announce the launch of the public node mint!
-During the node sale, users can purchase up to 10 slots.
-Based on the slots minted, users can run their snapshotter nodes.
+We are thrilled to announce that Public Mint for our Snapshotter Lite Node is live!
+This is an opportunity for everyone to participate in our Composable Data Network.
+You can now mint up to 10 slots and run your Snapshotter Lite Nodes.

-Our pre-mint successfully concluded on February 3, 2024.
+Our pre-mint successfully concluded on February 4th, 2024.

-For more details about the pre-mint, please visit our blog: [First Data Infrastructure Mint on Polygon](https://blog.powerloom.io/first-data-infrastructure-mint-on-polygon-launching-over-10-000-data-nodes/).
+For more details, please visit our blog post: First Data Infrastructure Mint on Polygon.

 ## Introducing Snapshotter Lite Nodes